Complete Coverage, No Hidden Fees

 Continuing Education

-California does not mandate continuing education for cosmetologists.
-Licenses must be renewed biennially, with expiration occurring at midnight on the last day of the issuing month.
+California does not require continuing education credits for cosmetologists.
+Licenses expire every two years at midnight on the last day of the licensee’s birth month and must be renewed through the BreEZe website.

 Apprenticeship Programs